ONE OF THE TOUGHEST 100Ks IN THE COUNTRY [GET PSYCHED]

 Combined with the often technical trail, and the number of times you'll stop to take photos, this isn't quite a "PR" course.
 For the most part, you'll be on the Gorge Trail (#400), but you'll also spend a little bit of time on the Pacific Crest Trail and a few other trails, plus a 2.3-mile section of low-traffic paved road you'll see twice.
 The majority of the course is in deep, old-growth forest, with ancient trees watching over most of your run.
 Moss flanks the trail with deep, rich greens, and you'll wonder as you run if you might just see an elf, or a gnome.
 Occasionally the trail pops out of the trees, and you're treated to spectacular views of both the mighty Columbia and the mountains that tower over it.

-WHAT ELSE YOU NEED TO KNOW
+EVERYTHING ELSE YOU NEED TO KNOW

 To park at Benson State Recreation Area, you will need either a $5 day pass that you can purchase on site at the fee kiosk (Debit/credit cards only; no cash or check), or you can use your 12 month or 24 month Oregon State Park Pass, if you purchased one prior to race-day.
 [We highly recommend purchasing a pass prior to race-day.]

 Post-race, we'll hang out at Benson State Recreation Area, where we'll have locally brewed beer and other beverages on-hand for all runners and volunteers, and a great spread of food, too, including handmade wood-fired pizza, and a variety of gluten-free options!
 Rain or shine, The Pine Hearts will also be playing live at the finish.
-[And, if you want more music, odds are good they will also be playing Saturday night at McMenamin's Edgefield, the host hotel located in Troutdale, OR, just a few minutes on I-84 from Benson State Rec Area.]

 There really isn't another race in the United States like this one.
 Why run anywhere else?